Inspection of Cosmetics

 - The FDA investigator must present credentials and a written notice of inspection to the most responsible individual present before beginning the inspection (FD&C Act, section 704(a)).

-- Among the things that an investigator may look for are use of prohibited ingredients, improper use of restricted ingredients, noncompliance with requirements related to color additives, microbial contamination, failure to adhere to requirements for tamper-resistant packaging where needed, deficiencies in labeling and packaging, the adequacy of buildings and facilities, the suitability of equipment and how it is maintained, personnel training, handling of raw materials, production procedures, laboratory and other quality controls, warehousing and storage of raw materials as well as in-process and finished cosmetics, and complaint files (Guide to Inspections of Cosmetic Product Manufacturers and Investigations Operations Manual, subchapter 2.1.2).
+- Among the things that an investigator may look for are use of prohibited ingredients, improper use of restricted ingredients, noncompliance with requirements related to color additives, microbial contamination, failure to adhere to requirements for tamper-resistant packaging where needed, deficiencies in labeling and packaging, the adequacy of buildings and facilities, the suitability of equipment and how it is maintained, personnel training, handling of raw materials, production procedures, laboratory and other quality controls, warehousing and storage of raw materials as well as in-process and finished cosmetics, and complaint files (Investigations Operations Manual, subchapter 2.1.2).

 - An investigator may collect samples of cosmetic ingredients or finished products as part of routine surveillance, if adulteration or misbranding is noted or suspected, or on special assignment, such as follow-up to a cosmetic-related complaint or adverse reaction.
 Additionally, the investigator may collect in-process product, swabs of equipment or product contact surfaces, or any other materials that might serve to document product adulteration or misbranding (Investigations Operations Manual, subchapter 4.3).
 The investigator must provide a receipt describing the samples that he or she obtained (FD&C Act, section 704(c)).